 Payday payroll loans are typically used when there is not enough cash in the bank to cover money needs until the next paycheck comes around.
 If households have less debt, it would make sense that the need for fast cash would dwindle as well.
 There are important factors concerning this assumption.
 Mainly speaking, the household would have to a financial plan in place, proper budgeting skills as well as control on spending power in order for it to ring true.

 Budgeting Skills – When debt numbers decrease, it doesn’t mean that money management can disappear.
 A budget is still as important in order to keep track of income.
 It is easy to slide away from accountability of the budget is not continually used for all levels of debt.
 Be accountable to continue paying off debt rather than upping spending power.
-A savings account is a great place to help store any excess cash to be used at a later date as needed.
+A savings account is a great place to help store … Read the rest

 As for me, I was on this Level for a long, long time – probably a decade.
 I always thought there was a better place to put my money “to work.”
 Your money should be working for you, right?
 Every three or four months, I would amass a good chunk of my goal.
 I would see that money in my savings account and say, “I need to invest this money and get a return.
 It’s just sitting there.”
 And, I would try and skip this Level.
 There were years, I thought I was playing at Level VII, but really I was still playing Level III.

 In the beginning, I would take that money and put it in some risky stock speculation.
 I wouldn’t even call it investing because I was watching the stock prices daily and making trading decisions on a daily basis.
 That is not investing.
-I would invariably end up losing 20% – 40% and sell the “investment.”
-Then I’d be down and put the cash back into my savings account.
-After another three or four months, when I saved up another good chunk of my goal, well, you know what happened next.
+I would invariably … Read the rest

 - Tax Breaks: Most life insurance polices include a tax-free allowance that can be paid in each year.
 The payout, whether it is in a lump sum or instalments, is tax-free.
 This is also dependent on the total value of the estate, because it could be counted in the Inland Revenues’ calculations for inheritance tax.
 However if it is written into trust this can be avoided because it makes the pay out completely separate from the rest of the estate.
 Not all life insurance policies can be written in to trust, so it is advisable to check this before purchase.